-The reviews are in and critics are raving about THE COMEDY OF ERRORS (which opened Saturday June 30 to a packed house and a surprise mid-act onslaught of loud and high-flying fireworks) now playing through July 29 on the Outdoor Stage at The Shakespeare Theatre of New Jersey!
-Sean stars as Dromio of Ephesus in the production, directed by Jason King Jones.
+THE COMEDY OF ERRORS, which opened June 30 plays through July 29 on the Outdoor Stage at The Shakespeare Theatre of New Jersey.
+Sean plays Dromio of Ephesus in the production, directed by Jason King Jones.

 “The Shakespeare Theater of New Jersey came through with flying colors (appropriately enough) when that potential disaster befell the troupe last weekend.
 At first, actors just tried to shout over the booming explosions.

 Then, following theater’s prime directive, “Use it,” cast members began to react to the fireworks — in character.
 At one point, the actors onstage simply stopped to watch the display, as if observing a strange phenomenon in the sky over ancient Ephesus.
 And a few at a time, other cast members wandered onstage to join them and marvel silently.
 Inspired by the company’s spontaneity, a few people in the audience began singing “The Star-Spangled Banner,” and many fellow theatergoers joined in.